-- 1) Perform work when using or being under the influence of any controlled substance, except under instruction of a physician who has advised the employee that the substance does not adversely affect the employee's ability to safely perform the employee's job duties. - 2) Perform work if the employee tests positive for controlled substances. - 3) Refuse to submit to a controlled substance test. - e.
-Prohibitions for alcohol f.
-No supervisor/manager shall:
+1) Perform work when using or being under the influence of any controlled substance, except under instruction of a physician who has advised the employee that the substance does not adversely affect the employee's ability to safely perform the employee's job duties.

+- 2) Perform work if the employee tests positive for controlled substances. - Refuse to submit to a controlled substance test.
+3) - e.
+Prohibitions for alcohol and h. below.